-Oprah Winfrey’s acceptance speech at the recent Golden Globes Award Show was a call-to-action for girls and women to continue the fight for equal justice.
+Remember Oprah Winfrey’s amazing acceptance speech at the Golden Globes Award Show this year?
+It was a call-to-action for girls and women to continue the fight for equal justice.
 It’s thrilling to see that sexual harassment, something I took for granted when I was young, is in the light and that things are changing.
-I have bipolar disorder which is also called manic depression.
+I have bipolar disorder.
 Oprah’s speech made me think about all of us living with mental illness.
 Is it time to join together, everyday people who live with mental illnesses, and share our stories?
 Would we be safe?

 I’ve learned that telling my story changes the way people think about bipolar disorder.
-When I share that I have bipolar illness, people are regularly surprised and sometimes shocked, not because I am mentally ill, but because I don’t “show signs.”
+When I share that I am bipolar, people seem surprised and sometimes shocked, not because I am mentally ill, but because I don’t “show signs.”
 If we have a conversation about my illness, they tell me they can’t understand how I live a such a normal life.
 Their experience of bipolar disorder is a comic book version of the disease.

 My so-called normal life is a work-in-progress like everyone else.
 The difference is that I am more sensitive than most people and sometimes too intense.
 I rely on the sun and quiet time to give me balance, and I take medication every day.